 For a review copy email here.

-Editions are projected in Dutch (Uitgeverij Unieboek); German (Hoffmann und Campe); Italian (Einaudi); Simplified Chinese (CITIC); Korean (Kachi); Polish (Zysk I -S-ka Wydawnictwo); Portuguese (Bertrand Editoria); Romanian (Trei) and Russian (Azbooka-Atticus).
+Editions are projected in Dutch (Uitgeverij Unieboek); German (Hoffmann und Campe); Greek (Kaktos); Italian (Einaudi); Simplified Chinese (CITIC); Japanese (Diamond); Korean (Kachi); Polish (Zysk I -S-ka Wydawnictwo); Portuguese (Bertrand Editoria); Romanian (Trei), Russian (Azbooka-Atticus) and Spanish (Urano).

 ‘This is now the best book available about the huge changes in our planet and its living creatures, over the billions of years of the Earth’s existence.
 Continents have merged and broken up; massive volcanic eruptions have repeatedly reset the clock of evolution; temperatures, atmospheric gases, and sea levels have undergone big swings; and new ways of life have evolved.
 Henry Gee makes this kaleidoscopically changing canvas of life understandable and exciting.
 Who will enjoy reading this book?
 Everybody!’